 A common pain point when building enterprise applications is mapping Java objects to relational database tables.
 Without a framework, developers must manually write boilerplate JDBC code to persist and retrieve data.
 This not only increases complexity but also makes applications harder to maintain.

 Hibernate/JPA annotations solve this by letting developers describe the mapping between Java classes and database tables declaratively.
-Using @Entity
+Using @Entity, @Table, @Column, and @Id, you can tell the ORM exactly how to persist your objects.

 A frequent misconception is that ORM "magically" saves everything.
 In reality, these annotations are metadata that Hibernate reads through reflection at runtime to understand how your class structure maps to the database schema.